loadingcodebro/beginning-go/README.md

 ## Obtaining the Source

-To fit within the time limits of the class, and to ensure everyone writes compatible chat clients, a template client has been created for you to complete.
+To fit within the time limits of the class, and to ensure everyone writes compatible chat clients, a template client has been created which implements the UI updates and the data structures.
+Your job will be to fill in the missing pieces, make sure the unit tests pass, and test with others.
 You can obtain it either by cloning the git repository, or just by downloading a zip of the files.

 > [Download the
 > files](https://github.com/tgrosinger/Beginning-Go-Project/archive/master.zip)